The Wigner Current for Open Quantum Systems: Discussion

-On the other hand, for the Duffing oscillator system ($\lambda\neq 0$), we see from Eq.~(\ref{negduffrateeq}) that the rate of change of the region negativity is governed by two flow contributions: the system quantum flow $(0, \lambda x\partial_p^2 W/4)$ and the environmental diffusion flow~(\ref{dimlessdifffloweq}).
-Since the environmental diffusion destroys negative regions, the system quantum flow must therefore be responsible for the initial generation and possible eventual stabilization of negative regions in the steady state.
-In particular, for a growing negative region we necessarily require that
+At a given location on the boundary, the environmental diffusion current always flows inwards, thus acting to destroy the negative region.
+On the other hand, the functional dependence of the system quantum current leads to more varied flow behavior on the boundary and can act to either create or destroy the negative regions; the quantum current must therefore be responsible for the initial generation and possible eventual stabilization of negative regions in the steady state.

-If the term $\partial_p^2W$ were a constant on the boundary $\partial A(t)$ of a negative region, then the integral in Eq.~(\ref{negquantumfloweq}) would simply vanish.
-Supposing that $\left.\partial_p^2 W\right|_{\partial A(t)}\geq 0$ [i.e., $W(x,p)$ is concave upwards with respect to its momentum dependence on the boundary $\partial A(t)$] and for positive anharmonic coupling strength $\lambda>0$, the term $\partial_p^2W$ must therefore be larger on segments of the boundary where ${\mathbf{n}}\cdot(0,-x)<0$ for condition (\ref{negquantumfloweq}) to hold.
-Referring to Fig.~\ref{fig:figure9}, we thus see that negative regions will tend to form at the leading edges of the clockwise rotating Wigner function peaks.

-The instant at which the first negative region appears for our Duffing oscillator simulations is shown in Fig.~\ref{fig:figure10}, which appears to be in accord with the above prediction.